worthbak/apple-store-inventory-checker/README.md

 This will query Apple's retail inventory for all 2021 MacBook Pro variants that are known to be stocked in-store. `R123` is a store in Nashvile, TN, so that store plus others in the surrouding area will be queried.
 The results are logged to `stdout`, and if any models are found, a notification will be sent.

 ### Polling in the background
 You might want this script to run every minute or so, to make sure you don't miss your desired model coming into stock.
-To run the script repeatedly, add the following line to your `crontab`.
-You will need to update the entry to point to the script directory on your local, the desired log output file, and your node location (use `which node`).
+To run the script repeatedly, update the following line to match your local environment and add it to `crontab`.
+You will need to update the entry to point to the script directory on your local, your node location (use `which node`), and the desired log output file.
 ```sh
 */1 * * * * cd ~/path/to/script/folder/ && /usr/local/bin/node index.js R123 > ~/path/to/desired/log/script_output.log 2>&1
 ```